PFath046/Simple_TicTacToe/README.md

   3) To modify the apps main functionalities, the MainActivity.java and activity_mail.xml must be modified.
 To incrase the size of the grid in the game, create and align more buttons using activity_mail.xml in the same style that I have, and just simply increase the size attribute in MainActivity.java

 Using Umple I have created a state diagram which describes how the game works.
+And generated java code for the state diagram.
 The Umple files for this can be found here in this repository (at PFath046/TicTacToe)